Dicklesworthstone/sassaman_and_dingledine_on_remailers_at_blackhat_2003/README.md

 And then the first node decrypts it and then finds that it's supposed to go to node two.
 And here's the new blob to send.
 And it goes down the line until, at the very end, the message is going to Bob.
 And if Alice knows a public key for Bob, she could encrypt it.
 Or if she doesn't, then that's okay too.

 On the other hand, it's hard for Bob to get this reply block from, it's hard to get a reply block to Alice.
 Because how would you know who Bob is?
-So we add in a NIMS server.
+So we add in a Nymserver.
 Basically, it's a machine out there where if you want to receive mail anonymously, then you go to that place and you say, here's my pseudonym.
 Here's a reply block that will work for it.

-And now when somebody wants to send mail to you, they go to the NIMS server and say, here's my message.
+And now when somebody wants to send mail to you, they go to the Nymserver and say, here's my message.
 Send it to that pseudonym.
 And they don't know where the pseudonym goes.
 They don't know which email address it is or which country the person lives in or whatever.
 But the mail gets to them.

 And we can...
 Yes?
 Yes.
 Yes.
-At this point, the reply block that the NIMS server has is the same.
+At this point, the reply block that the Nymserver has is the same.
 The only reason why the owner of the reply block would want to change it is if one of the nodes in that path dies.

 And then you say, oh shucks, I'm not getting any mail.
 I guess I'll go give it a new reply block.
 And there are some authentication techniques so other people can give you a reply block.
 But that's the basic idea.
 And yes, there's a problem with that.

 So we'll fix that in a bit.
 Okay.
 So we can combine these two ideas.
-Bob can choose a path to the NIMS server and encrypt the message that way.
-And then the NIMS server uses Alice's reply block to encrypt it to Alice.
+Bob can choose a path to the Nymserver and encrypt the message that way.
+And then the Nymserver uses Alice's reply block to encrypt it to Alice.

-So now somebody watching the NIMS server sees a message come in out of the ether and a message go off to some reply block.
+So now somebody watching the Nymserver sees a message come in out of the ether and a message go off to some reply block.
 And they can perhaps correlate that it's the pseudonym that it's going to.
 But they have no idea who the sender was.
 And they don't know the location of the recipient.
-And if you stop here, you get Type I or Cypherpunk remailers, which were done in, what, 92?
+And if you stop here, you get Type I or Cypherpunk remailers, which were done in, what, '92?
+'92, originally.
+'91, '92.

-92, originally.
-91, 92.
 Something like that.
 Okay.

+## Monitoring and Attacks

 Well, there's one problem here, which is as a message travels through each node, if you're able to watch the network, you can just watch a message go in, go out, go in, go out.
 And you don't need to know what is actually in that message because even though you can't see the message and can't tell the two messages are the same, you know basically that they're the same message because you've just watched it hop back and forth through the network.
 So what we want to do is make it so somebody watching the network, the global adversary, can't determine that a certain input is the same as a certain output.
 So we end up bringing messages in and reordering them so that they go out in a different order than they came in.
 Combine that with multiple nodes and you have a pretty difficult time tracking which message is which based on order if you have enough people in the, users in the network.
 There's still a problem with the Cypherpunk system, which is each message is just PGP encrypted in the Type I system and each message then is its own size.

 There is not a uniform size for each message.
 So you could still watch messages and have a pretty good idea which one is which based on their sizes, which are roughly the same for each hop.
 So to fix that, we pad each message to a fixed size or if it's too large, split it and pad the fragments if need be.
 So you have random junk added at the bottom of the header and you just rotate, you pull off the top header as it comes through a node, put more filler down at the bottom and then the message looks the same size through every hop and all messages look the same.
 However there's a bigger problem, particularly with the NIM reply blocks as was brought up earlier, which is replays.